Reviewing SOC Telemed (TLMD) & Its Peers

-SOC Telemed (NASDAQ: TLMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare SOC Telemed to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, dividends, valuation, profitability and earnings.
+SOC Telemed (NASDAQ: TLMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare SOC Telemed to related companies based on the strength of its institutional ownership, analyst recommendations, earnings, valuation, profitability, risk and dividends.

+This table compares SOC Telemed and its competitors’ net margins, return on equity and return on assets.

+74.6% of SOC Telemed shares are held by institutional investors.
+Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
+6.9% of SOC Telemed shares are held by company insiders.
+Comparatively, 26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Analyst Recommendations

-This is a breakdown of current recommendations and price targets for SOC Telemed and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and target prices for SOC Telemed and its competitors, as provided by MarketBeat.com.

 |Sell Ratings